apache/spark/UPDATING.md

 -->

+### Success Callback will be called when a task in marked as success from UI

+When a task is marked as success by a used from Airflow UI - on_success_callback will be called

 ### Added `airflow dags test` CLI command

 A new command was added to the CLI for executing one full run of a DAG for a given execution date, similar to